somework/p2p-path-finder/README.md

   * `OrderBook` and a small set of reusable `OrderFilterInterface` implementations used to prune irrelevant liquidity.
   * `GraphBuilder`, which converts domain orders into a weighted graph representation.
-  * `PathFinderService`, a façade that applies filters, builds the search graph and returns `PathResult` aggregates complete with `PathLeg` breakdowns.
+  * `PathFinderService`, a facade that applies filters, builds the search graph and returns `PathResult` aggregates complete with `PathLeg` breakdowns.
 It is backed by an internal search engine that implements the tolerance-aware route discovery logic without being part of the supported surface.